 Reasons to Not use Nitrous Oxide

-Though there are no major contraindications to using nitrous oxide, you may not want to use it if you are pregnant, have emphysema, M.S., a cold or other difficulties with breathing.
-You may want to ask your dentist for a “5 minute trial” to see how you feel with this type of sedation method before proceeding.
+Though there are no major contraindications to using nitrous oxide, you may not want to use it if you are pregnant, have emphysema, M.S., a cold, or other difficulties with breathing.
+You may want to ask your dentist for a “5-minute trial” to see how you feel about this type of sedation method before proceeding.